kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/06_hello_world_Pods/transcript.md

 <html><body><h1>It works!</h1></body></html>
 ```

-Here we can see that it's working, so let's exit out of the container.
+Here we can see that it's working.
+We curled localhost in this example. so let's exit out of the container.

-By the way, you can also run a command inside a container without going into it first, all you have to do is remove the -it flag, for example here's an exec command that prints out the container's hostname:
+you can also run a command inside a container without going into it first, all you have to do is remove the -it flag, for example here's an exec command that prints out the container's hostname:

 ```bash
 $ kubectl exec pod-httpd -c cntr-httpd -- hostname